 - This diagram shows cases for motors with standard Japanese domestic specifications.
-Please consult with us for motors with overseas specifications. - For brake types, see Table 1-1 on P6. - Use a capacitor bundled with the product for wiring. - Brake action delay time is different between normal and quick-braking circuits. - Table 7-2 on P51 shows action delay time.
-Choose the circuit that matches work requirements. - Use a quick-braking circuit to improve hoisting equipment and stopping precision. - Use a quick-braking circuit when a phase-advancing capacitor is mounted. - For information on electromagnetic contactors for quick braking circuits, see Table 6-5 on P46. - For quick-braking circuits, gang the brake circuit's electromagnetic contactor to the motor's electromagnetic contactor.

-- Switch the above SW for plugging rotation.
-(Immediate plugging rotation is not allowed.)

-- A rectifier is built-in the brake unit.
+Please consult with us for motors with overseas specifications. - For brake types, see Table 1-1 on P6. - Use a capacitor bundled with the product (see Table 6-5 on P28) for wiring. - Brake action delay time is different between normal and quick-braking circuits. - Table 7-2 on P31 shows action delay time.
+Choose the circuit that matches work requirements. - Use a quick-braking circuit to improve hoisting equipment and stopping precision. - Use a quick braking circuit when a phase-advancing capacitor is mounted. - For information on electromagnetic contactors for quick braking circuits, see Table 6-4 on P27. - For quick braking-circuits, gang the brake circuit's electromagnetic contactor to the motor's electromagnetic contactor. - Switch the above SW for plugging rotation. - A rectifier is built-in the brake unit.